-3. Editorial Practices
+C. Editorial Practices

-To avoid the misunderstanding, the words "shall" is used within the requirements to indicate the compliance is compulsory, while "should" means that it is strongly advisable to carrying out the instruction which is recommended or discretionary.
+To avoid the misunderstanding, the words "shall" is used within the requirements to indicate the compliance is compulsory, while "should" means that it is strongly advisable to carriy out the instruction which is recommended or discretionary.

-4. Differences published in AIP
+D. Differences published in AIP